Connect to SQL database source data

 - Data in BigQuery

-Run the following code to add the name of your GCS bucket to the add_pandas_gcs
+Run the following code to add the name of your GCS bucket to the add_pandas_gcs function:

 datasource = context.sources.add_pandas_gcs(